arcoym/dialdancerevolution/README.md

-dialdancerevolution
+Dial Dance Revolution
 ===================

-Controller dance pads in a processing sketch via keypresses in your phone.
+Controlling dance pads in a processing sketch via keypresses in your phone.

+Uses Asterisk - AGI, Ruby, Sinatra and Processing.

+ITP Redial, Spring 2013.